fcrtvvn/TheEarthExpGameRepo/README.md

 # TheEarthExpGameRepo
-The gameification of EarthExp App
+The gamification of EarthExp App
+This is for the simulation feature for the EarthExp game.
+Thank you :)